SIGN237/BlogWebsite/content/english/post/Blender_101.md

 ![Screenshot](/images/blender/screenshot_6.png)

+Also, you can use “Shift + B”, then *drag over area* to center the view on the object dragged on.

 ### Align With A Particular Axis(X, Y, Z)

 There are several ways to align the viewport to a particular axis.
 The first is to use the orbiter tool (click on one of the three letters, “X”, “Y” or “Z”) on the orbiter tool: